Common Schools Of Psychology

 These individuals can also help victims of a crime find closure and even prevent future crimes from occurring.
 Outside of criminal law, forensic psychologists are also often involved with family law, such as custody cases.
-Lastly, they might be involved in criminal profiling.
-However, this is usually assigned to law enforcement officers who are trained to do so.
+Also, they might be involved in criminal profiling.
+However, this task is often assigned to law enforcement officers who are trained to do so.

-In general, people's behavior tends to change based on who they are around, whether we are aware of it or not.
-This branch of psychology examines how our brains can shift gears during various social settings.
+In general, people's behavior tends to change based on whom they are surrounded by, whether we are aware of it or not.
+Social psychology examines how our brains can change and adapt to various social settings.
 Certain situations or individuals can greatly alter one's thoughts and behaviors, including one's decision-making skills.
-Groups are a great example of this, and it can bring out different responses in the individuals within them.
+Groups are a great example of this, and they can bring out different responses in the individuals within them.

 Emotions can also influence how and why we buy things, and a consumer psychologist may be interested in behaviors such as retail therapy, which is the act of buying things to cope with the negativity and stresses of life.

-Out of all of the types of psychology, this is one of the oldest subfields.
+Out of all the types of psychology, this is one of the oldest subfields.
 However, it is also a growing one, especially with the rise of e-commerce.
-Related to this, a consumer psychologist might want to understand why some people prefer to shop online rather than in-person or vice-versa.
+Related to this, a consumer psychologist might want to understand why some people prefer to shop online rather than in person or vice-versa.

 "Dr. Harrell has been a huge force for improvement in my life already.
 She is an amazing listener, and always offers wonderful insight into what I am experiencing.
 Would recommend her in a heartbeat."